OSU-AIGSA/osu-aigsa.github.io/docs/reading_group.md

 # AGI Safety Fundamentals Reading Group, Fall 2022

-*The topic:* AGI (Artificial General Intelligence) Safety Fundamentals.
+**The topic:** AGI (Artificial General Intelligence) Safety Fundamentals.

-*Why it matters:* As powerful AI systems take on increasingly impactful tasks, we need to take great care to prevent catastrophic unintended consequences.
+**Why it matters:** As powerful AI systems take on increasingly impactful tasks, we need to take great care to prevent catastrophic unintended consequences.

-*Why else you might want to participate:* Chipotle and/or Cafe Yumm lunches provided.
+**Why else you might enjoy participating:** Chipotle and/or Cafe Yumm lunches provided.

-*The time commitment:* Meet five times total this term, 1-2pm on alternating Thursdays.
+**The time commitment:** Meet five times total this term, 1-2pm on alternating Thursdays.
 To prepare for each meeting, spend up to 1.5 hours on a few short readings.

-*The logistical details:* See the Event Schedule on https://www.aigsa.club/.
+**The logistical details:** See the Event Schedule on https://www.aigsa.club/.

 ## Curriculum